percona/everest-doc/docs/scaling.md

 * Scale up

     You can vertically scale up your Percona Everest instance by modifying its configuration to a higher performance tier.
 This involves increasing the memory and/or CPU threshold.
-To improve the performance of your cluster, you can create a cluster with a bigger disk size and memory that can hold more data.

     **Example**